Law with a Year in Industry frequently asked questions

 Will I be supported by the University for the year?

-Yes, you will have three meetings with an academic or support staff over the course of the 12-month placement.
+Yes, you will have two academic meetings with an academic supervisor and two meetings to discuss pastoral support with a member of our Student Experience Team over the course of the 12-month placement.
 You are also free to contact those members of staff throughout the year with any issues or queries.

 What happens if I drop out mid-year?